Hebe, Goddess of Eternal Youth

 In Italy the salons of the Grand Hotel de la Minerve, built in 1642 in the Pantheon in Rome, contain some of his work to this day, including the magnificent statue of Minerva herself which dominates the lobby.

 Rinaldi was invited to show in many prestigious exhibitions including in Ireland.
 He exhibited two pieces The Repentance of Eve (£240.00) and The Infant Bacchus (£100) at the International Exhibition in Dublin in May 1865.
 In 1936 his work was included in the largest collection of sculpture ever seen in the UK, alongside work from other contemporary European sculptors.
 This was held at Sydenham in south London and assembled by the Crystal Palace Company after the burning down of the Crystal Palace in 1936.
 In the past many of his works have been somewhat undervalued and it is only now that Rinaldi is becoming recognised by the art world for the high quality of his work.
 In 2007 a marble sculpture with some damage entitled The Pensive Shepherdess (1852), was auctioned in the US.
 The reserve price was 50,000-75,000 US dollars.
 In the same year three Scottish divers landed the catch of a lifetime when diving for otter shells in the Clyde, a delicacy in the Far East.
-They spotted an odd shaped “rock ” which weighed approximately 13 stone; it took all three of them to lift into their boat.
-It was later found to be the bust of a woman’s head and bore the name Rinaldi, Roma 1869!
-Art historians think it might have been part of a consignment ship wrecked 150 years ago, as there was fossilised wood in the area around it.
-It was perfectly preserved in the sand and silt and Sothebys have valued it at up to £45,000.
+They spotted an odd shaped “rock ” which weighed approximately 13 stone; it took all three of them to lift it into their boat.
+This was later found to be the bust of a woman’s head and bore the name Rinaldi, Roma 1869!
+Art historians think it might have been part of a consignment ship wrecked 150 years ago as there was fossilised wood in the area around it.
+It was perfectly preserved in the sand and silt and Sothebys valued it at up to £45,000.

 Rinaldi also worked on the facades of grand buildings such as the Palazzo della Ragione in Padua as well as the pediment of the Villa Torlonia Casino and the San Salvatore Catholic Church in Rome.
 In the San Bernado alle Terme (1598) he sculpted a sepulchre dedicated to the sculptor, Carlo Finelli (1785-1853).
 Michelangelo once remarked, “The sculptor’s hand can only break the spell and free the figures slumbering in the stone”.
 Rinaldo Rinaldi can be remembered for doing that on many occasions, and as time goes by hopefully more people will begin to discover and appreciate the skill of his stunning work.